MinhChauNGUYEN/praatfig/README.md

 ## Behind the script
 ### You can understand and write the scripts yourself.
 The script is actually a record of all the actions that you can do on `Praat Objects` and `Praat Picture`.
 In other words, without a script you are still be able to make a figure by using functions on those two windows of Praat.
 So, *why we need script?* The answer is that it's much easier and faster to produce many figures with the same scales (mass production).
-Therefore, after for first figure by manual produce, you can store all the actions as a script using `Paste history`.
+Therefore, after the first figure by manual produce, you can store all the actions as a script using `Paste history`.

 ### A rule-of-thumb order for plotting an object on **Praat Picture**
 - Choosing the position, or in other words, determine where your next drawing will occur.
 (There are two choices: `outer viewport` or `inner viewport`).